neoncrypto/fam_detailing/index.md

 <h3 id="average-pricing" style="font-size: 1.2em;">💲Average Pricing</h3>

-Here is the average pricing for automotive detailing services based on four random companies local to New Hampshire.
+For comparison, here is the average pricing for automotive detailing services based on four random companies local to New Hampshire.

 <!-- -------------------------------------------------------------------------------------------------------------------